yemaney/flight_delay_prediction/README.md

 # Included in this Project
 - Explanatory Analysis Notebook
 - Modeling Notebook
-- common
-    - custom scripts used in EDA Notebook

 # Part 1
 ### Explanatory Data Analysis
 - Perform in-depth analysis of the data to identify patterns, trends, and connections